 This is truly a red diamond in the crown, the name used by the Chinese for the gojiberry.
 Grown on plantations along the floodplains of the Yellow River for more than 600 years, the gojiberry has been used in traditional Chinese medicine for nearly 2,000 years.
 One of the more interesting myths surrounding the berry is of Li Qing Yuen who was said to have consumed red diamonds daily and lived to the age of 252.
 (1678-1930).
-Check out our Sip Locally Tea Jouney blog post about this man, and a post about how Green Tea makes you happier.
+Check out our Sip Locally Tea Journey blog post about this man, and a post about how Green Tea makes you happier.

 Carefully picked or shaken from the trees, gojiberries are dried in full sun, dehydrating over a period of 48 hours.
 Rich in nutrients, minerals, and amino acids, gojiberries have very high levels of Vitamin C, Vitamin E, and beta carotene.
 The gojiberry is said to boost your immune system, help fight infection, relieve insomnia, and, oh yeah, forgetfulness.
 Best of all, it tastes really good.

 Drink lots of this tea and expect to live a long and happy life.